-How to Stay Well this winter
+How to Stay Well in Leicester, Leicestershire and Rutland

 Winter can be seriously bad for our health, especially for people aged 65 or older, and people with long-term conditions such as asthma, diabetes or heart conditions.
 Younger children and pregnant women are also more at risk from winter ailments.
 But there are lots of things you can do to stay well this winter.